justinethier/cyclone/docs/api/cyclone/concurrent.md

 ## Atoms

-This section provides atomic operations.
-The API is modelled after Clojure's [Atoms](https://clojure.org/reference/atoms).
+This section provides atomic operations modelled after Clojure's [Atoms](https://clojure.org/reference/atoms).

 Per the Clojure docs:

 > Atoms are an efficient way to represent some state that will never need to be coordinated with any other, and for which you wish to make synchronous changes.